ethereum/execution-specs/README.md

 ## Description

-This repository contains the consensus specifications related to the Ethereum execution client, specifically the [pyspec](/src/ethereum/frontier/fork.py) and specifications for [network upgrades](/network-upgrades).
+This repository contains the specifications related to the Ethereum execution client, specifically the [pyspec](/src/ethereum/frontier/fork.py) and specifications for [network upgrades](/network-upgrades).
 The [JSON-RPC API specification](https://github.com/ethereum/execution-apis) can be found in a separate repository.

 ### Ethereum Protocol Releases